Esri/arcgis-maps-sdk-java-samples/editing/edit-with-branch-versioning/README.md

 ## How to use the sample

-Upon opening the sample, you will be prompted to enter credentials for the service (un: editor01 / pwd: editor01.password).
 Once loaded, the map will zoom to the extent of the feature layer.
 The current version is indicated in the top left corner of the map.
 You can create a new version by specifying the version information (name, access, and description) in the form in the top right corner, and then clicking "Create version".
 See the *Additional Information* section for restrictions on the version name.

 Select a feature using the primary mouse button to edit an attribute and/or click again with the secondary mouse button to relocate the point.